Thursday, 15 December 2005

 She will wake up soon and come smiling for the first hug.
 And then she will bring me coffee.
 That is how we do it, I sit in front of the computer and she brings me coffee or prepares sandwich for taking to work.
 And the day starts.

 And she doesn't like silences for answers.
-Nor do I, while I come to think of it.
+Nor do I, while I come to think of it

 Sunday, 13 November 2005

-How many persons read, what I write?
-That was the question, I was asking myself.
-I mean, is it worth spending time writing things if no one reads it?
-There are hardly any comments to what I write in English or Italian.
-In Hindi, there is a close network of persons encouraging each other to write in Hindi, so my Hindi blog "Jo Na Keh Sake" (That I was unable to say) is most satisfying since it gets me lot more feedback.
-So I finally decided to link all these blog pages with an Italian tracking programe to see how many persons read these blogs.
+However, in Hindi, there is a close network of persons encouraging each other to write in Hindi, so my Hindi blog "Jo Na Keh Sake" (That I was unable to say) is most satisfying since it gets me lot more feedback.
+So I finally decided to link all these blog pages with an Italian tracking programme to see how many persons read these blogs.

 After a week, I am surprised about the results of this tracking.
 The Italian blog has been read just once by one person this week.
 The English blog, this blog, has been read by 139 persons and only 8 of them are regular readers of this blog, means they come back regularly to look at the updates.
 The Hindi blog has been read by 85 persons though 28 of them are regular readers and overall they look at more pages and spend more time reading what I write.

 This morning, while walking in the park with my dog, I was trying to reflect about these results.
 Does it mean that I should not waste my time writing the Italian blog?
 I mean, I know the one person who reads it regularly and why not send her an email?
 When I started to write, I used to think that I am writing for my pleasure and it does not matter, if someone reads it or not.
 And, now I am thinking that perhaps it matters?
-If I start worrying about who reads my blog and why, etc., is it not going to influence the way I write and the things I write about?
-I am still reflecting!

-I don't want to explain the occasional Hindi words I use in my posts.
-I think that I want people from India to read these and if others can't understand these words, too bad for you.
 Then I think of our Indian association in Bologna.
 With members from Karnataka, Kerala, UP, MP, Maharashtra and Delhi, often we end up speaking Italian since many of those who came here long time ago, do not remember English so well.
-So I ask myself, am I writing only for North Indians?
-I am still reflecting.
+So I ask myself, am I writing only for Indians?
+I am still reflecting, though I would say that I write for everyone who would read me.

-I hardly spoke to my father about so many things that interested me.
-Fathers and sons didn't have that kind of dialogues once.
-Respect and obedience were important qualities of father-son relationships!
-I prefer todays fathers and sons, who can be less bound with the chains of respect and obedience, and have a good time together.
+I prefer todays' fathers and sons, who can be less bound with the chains of respect and obedience, and have a good time together.
 I love seeing fathers with their small babies or playing with their children.

 It is a bit sad to see places that were once happening places and that are almost forgotten now.
 Like the Antica trattoria (old eating house).
-Not very far from our house, on one of the old tracks that leads to the river and an abandoned old port, this place was in once a key location, right next to a busy port, where travellers and boats carring goods crowded it.
+Not very far from our house, on one of the old tracks that leads to the river and an abandoned old port, this place was in once a key location, right next to a busy port, where travellers and boats carrying goods crowded it.
 Now it is forgotten except for some old persons who still go there for their glass of wine.

 This Year's Popular Posts